Security

 Secure data environments

-The recent Data saves lives strategy included a core set of commitments to move the NHS from a model of data sharing, to data access through Secure Data Environments.
+The Data Saves Lives Strategy includes a core set of commitments to move the NHS from a model of data sharing, to data access through Secure Data Environments.
 These are data access and storage platforms that enable the use of NHS health and social care data in research and analysis.

 We identify these platforms based on their primary users and requirements for access:

-All of these platforms will need to comply with the published Secure data environment guidelines.
+All of these platforms will comply with the published Secure Data Environment guidelines.

 • Audit and accountability: the platform will create and maintain an audit trail documenting all individuals’ users’ access, including the data they access.
 Those audit trails will be reviewed to ensure that data is being accessed and used for legitimate purposes.
 The contracts between data controllers (NHS) and data processors (software provider) will contain specific clauses relating to inappropriate use of data, and all contracts in relation to the federated data platform will be published.